Leasing Flavour: Finding Your Restaurant’s A Perfect Space

 Identify Key Parameters

 It is very important to have a clear vision for a restaurant before finalising the location.
-You should have vivid grasp of your target demographic (age, income level, preferences, dining habits), preferred cuisine, ambiance/tone, décor and desired location.
-You should have answers to following questions to have clear vision for your restaurant:
+You should have a vivid grasp of your target demographic.
+This includes age, income level, preferences, and dining habits.
+You should also know your preferred cuisine, ambiance or tone, décor, and desired location.
+You should have answers to the following questions.
+This will help you have a clear vision for your restaurant.

 • Whether you desire to launch quick-service eatery or a gourmet restaurant?